-To record either "Alternative Protocol Used" or "SP in Supine Position" comments in the Comment text box, use the mouse to direct the mouse arrow to the arrow on the drop-down list, left click, drag the mouse arrow to the desired choice, and left click.
+To record either "Alternative Protocol Used" or "SP in Supine Position" comments in the Comment text box, move the mouse to the arrow on the drop-down list, left click, drag the mouse arrow to the desired choice, and left click.
 Alternatively, type [A/a] for "Alternative Protocol Used" or [S/s] for "SP in Supine Position" and [Enter], or use the up and down arrows to toggle between the two choices and [Tab.]

-To progress to the next screen, use the mouse to direct the mouse arrow to the bright blue arrow in the bottom right hand corner and left click, or select [Enter] when this blue arrow is highlighted.
+To progress to the next screen, use the mouse to direct the mouse arrow to the bright blue arrow in the bottom right corner and left click, or select [Enter] when this blue arrow is highlighted.